simonesilvestroni/m2m-website/_music/non-sai-chi-sono.md

 The first draft sounded completely new compared to the original, yet perfectly retaining its spirit.
 More than 90% of our demo material ended up in the final master.

-Simone wrote the bass part in a way that was coherent with Emilio’s tracked line, but at the same time **convey the fractured feelings** expressed in the song.
+Simone wrote the bass part in a way that was coherent with Emilio’s tracked line, but at the same time convey the fractured feelings expressed in the song.
 He also added back a section of Gianluca’s vocals, cut in a way that would slightly twist the meaning, creating _a mirror of the original title_.
 This is how we ended up re-titling our remix _Non sai chi sono_ (“You don’t know me”).

-We wanted to make this a **dialogue**, where the original song and our remix approached the father-son relationship from different point of views.
+We wanted to make this a dialogue, where the original song and our remix approached the father-son relationship from different point of views.

 > We listened to the song at lenght, making an effort to understand its feelings, and this was arguably the most relevant technique we applied.
 > <cite>&mdash; Emilio Albertoni</cite>

 ## Production notes

-> Production-wise, I remember playing my **fretless bass** over and over against Emilio’s demo while I still was in the UK planning my departure.
+> Production-wise, I remember playing my fretless bass over and over against Emilio’s demo while I still was in the UK planning my departure.
 It was a very stressful time: the pandemic was approaching its second peak in the country, my wife and I wanted to leave as soon as we could.<cite>&mdash; Simone Silvestroni</cite>

 After re-settling in his coastal Italian hometown, Simone managed to work on his side of production.
 Added the vocals, the bass, reorganized the samples, recorded a new rhythmic section in the chorus, along with an original Italian TV announcement of Nixon’s victory in 1968.

 {% include pattern-figure.html image="/assets/images/arrigo-levi.jpg" caption="Arrigo Levi, announcing Nixon’s victory on Italian TV (1968)" width="461" height="270" %}

-The spoken words of Gianluca’s father — **recorded by himself on tape** at the time — is featured all along, like a vocal journal of his preparations for a work trip in Iraq in the same year.
+The spoken words of Gianluca’s father — recorded by himself on tape at the time — is featured all along, like a vocal journal of his preparations for a work trip in Iraq in the same year.
 At the beginning, tenderly speaking to his wife, he states the date: the day before Nixon was announced as the new President of the US.

 ## Collaboration